SEO 101 should be a required course for any business owner with a website.

 SEO, or Search Engine Optimisation, is the process of tweaking and updating your website and content so that it performs well in Google.
 Google uses a complex algorithm that looks at hundreds of different factors to determine where a particular page of your website should sit in its ‘search engine results pages’ (SERPs).
 The ultimate goal of SEO is for your website and website pages to sit as high as possible on Google’s SERPs for as many relevant keywords or phrases as possible.

-An SEO specialist understands the hundreds of different factors that Google’s algorithm considers and then makes adjustments to your website and content accordingly.
-Some of Google’s factors hold more weight than others and your SEO specialist will know which adjustments to make to have the biggest impact.
+A Brisbane SEO company understands the hundreds of different factors that Google’s algorithm considers and then makes adjustments to your website and content accordingly.
+Some of Google’s factors hold more weight than others and your SEO consultant will know which adjustments to make to have the biggest impact.

 SEO 101: The Categories

-While there are hundreds of different factors that an SEO specialist need to know about, they can all be broadly grouped into 5 different categories.
+While there are hundreds of different factors that a Brisbane SEO specialist need to know about, they can all be broadly grouped into 5 different categories.
 These categories are the basis of SEO 101, and are all that you as a business owner need to know and remember.

 One: Content and On-Page Factors

 This category is all about making sure that your website contains content that is relevant to the specific search term.
-I touched on this in a previous article, but if you want to rank for a specific term such as ‘flower delivery in Brisbane’, then you would need to have content on your website that specifically mentions that keyword or phrase.
+If you want to rank for a specific term such as ‘flower delivery in Brisbane’, then you would need to have content on your website that specifically mentions that keyword or phrase.

 Other factors such as keyword density (how frequently you mention the keyword), related keywords (such as ‘florist that delivers in Brisbane’) and the quantity of content that you have devoted to this topic will also come into play.